 - Style: Romanesque Revival

 This is probably the one building that most everyone will recognize, though for the wrong reasons; the sixth floor of this building was Lee Harvey Oswald’s hideout when he assassinated President John F. Kennedy in 1963.
-The Texas Schoolbook Depository didn’t actually store textbooks until 1961, as the building had several uses in the decades before that. having originally been constructed by the Rock Island Plow Company shortly after the turn of the 20th century.
+The Texas Schoolbook Depository didn’t actually store textbooks until 1961, as the building had several uses in the decades before.
+The Rock Island Plow Company originally constructed it shortly after the turn of the 20th century.
 Besides its connection to an unfortunate chapter in American history, the building is significant locally as one of the oldest surviving structures in the central business district.
-The land on which the building sits was also owned by John Neely Bryan, who is credited with the founding of the city of Dallas.
+John Neely Bryan once owned the land on which the building sits; many credit him with founding the city of Dallas.

 The Texas Schoolbook Depository Building is also the unofficial gateway to downtown’s historic West End, which contains a fair number of restored buildings dating to the early 20th century.